Tomchandla/Non-Interactive-Blind-Signatures/README.md

 RUST_MIN_STACK=8388608 cargo bench --bench ni_blind_sig_rain
 ```

-`cargo test` runs the integration tests covering key derivation, presignature
-verification and the full round trip across all four parameter sets. `cargo bench`
-reproduces the timings in the Results table; Criterion writes HTML reports to
+`cargo test` runs the integration tests covering key derivation, presignature verification and the full round trip across all four parameter sets. `cargo bench` reproduces the timings in the Results table; Criterion writes HTML reports to `target/criterion/`.
-`target/criterion/`.

-Because all VOLEitH circuits share one build directory, let each cargo invocation
-finish before starting the next.
-Interrupting a build can leave a `meson` or
-`ninja` process holding the build directory lock, which surfaces on the next run
-as `ERROR: Some other Meson process is already using this build directory`.
-If
-that happens, check for a stale process with `pgrep -a meson`, wait for it or
-terminate it, and re-run.
+Because all VOLEitH circuits share one build directory, let each cargo invocation finish before starting the next.
+Interrupting a build can leave a `meson` or `ninja` process holding the build directory lock, which surfaces on the next run as `ERROR: Some other Meson process is already using this build directory`.
+If that happens, check for a stale process with `pgrep -a meson`, wait for it or terminate it, and re-run.

 ## Results

 Single core of an Intel i5-14400F under WSL2, means over 50 executions, single-threaded.
 One-time LowMC instance generation (22.9 ms) is excluded.
+The following results may not reflect what is in the benchmark output directory (due to more recent benchmarks for reproducibility) but was instead the first benchmarks' results.

 | Phase (ms) | SV1_128 | SV2_128 | FV1_128 | FV2_128 |
 |---|---|---|---|---|